The Child Dreamer

-“Don’t mind him,” ice eyes said, “He is angry with me.”
+“Don’t mind him,” Ice Eyes said reassuringly.
+“He is angry with me.”

 “Why?”
 I asked.

-He pointed towards me, “Because I wanted to meet you, of course.
+He pointed toward me.
+“Because I wanted to meet you, of course.
 Although, he doesn’t know why.
 I’m sure if he did, he’d think otherwise.”

 My eyebrows rose in surprise.
 “Lorcan?”

-“Yes, although I may not look it, my ᛗᛟᛏᚺᛖᚱ was Irish.
+“Yes, although I may not look it, my mother was Irish.
 She thought the name would allow me to be strong as I grew up.
 She wasn’t wrong,” he chuckled.

 Instinctively, I took a step back before answering.
 “How do you know my name?”

 Jeremiah flashed across my mind, but his answer was not what I expected.
-“My ᛋᚺᚨᛞᛟᚹ told me.
+“My shadow told me.
 He has a special gift like you.
 Quite a few, actually.”